 booth was equipped with Bauer B12 projectors fitted with unmarked Hypergonar anamorphic adapters, Spiros Skouras attended the showings and

-The CinemaScope logo seen on the marquee was used briefly by Fox prior to standardizing on the more familiar design.
+The CinemaScope logo seen on the marquee was used by Fox prior to standardizing on the more familiar logo.

 Photo courtesy of Christian Appelt